Anti-Sunnism: Iran

-Sunni-majority provinces in Iran are neglected by the government, leading to socio-economic disenfranchisement and high rates of poverty.
-Iran's first Supreme Leader Khomeini had held anti-Sunni religious views, which was also reflected in the geo-political strategy he outlined in his "Last Will and Testament".
+Since the 1979 Iranian Revolution, Sunnis in Iran have been systematically discriminated through sectarian policies and treated as second-class citizens by the Iranian government.
+Sunni-majority provinces in Iran are neglected by the regime, leading to socio-economic disenfranchisement and high rates of poverty.
+Khomeini had held anti-Sunni religious views, which was also reflected in the geo-political strategy he outlined in his "Last Will and Testament".
 During the events of 1979 Revolution, Sunni-majority cities in Khuzestan, Western Azerbaijan and Golestan provinces were targets of sectarian attacks by Khomeinist militants.
 Many Sunni religious leaders and intellectuals who had initially backed the revolution were imprisoned during the 1980s.

 Political discriminations have since been normalized, with Sunnis being denied representation in government bodies such as the Guardian Council and the Expediency Council which are reserved for the Shias.
 It has also been argued that Sunnis are marginalized by the Iranian Majlis, with less than 6% of the seats being permitted for Sunnis since the establishment of the parliamentary body in 1980; the percentage of Sunnis in Iran is usually estimated to be 5-10%, but some Sunni leaders have claimed it to be "between 12 and 25 percent".

 After Khomeini's death in 1989, Iran began publicly exporting Anti-Sunni rhetoric through propaganda and Khomeinist media outlets across the Islamic World, in increasing proportions particularly since the 2000s.
-Ethnic minorities that are predominantly Sunni, such as the Kurds, Balochs, and Turkmens suffer the brunt of religious persecutions and numerous Masajid (mosques) of these communities are routinely destroyed by the security forces.
+Sunnis in Iran are also subject to systematic discrimination by the government.
+Ethnic minorities that are predominantly Sunni, such as the Kurds, Balochs, and Turkmens suffer the brunt of religious persecutions and numerous Masajid (mosques) of these communities are routinely destroyed by the regime's police and paramilitary forces.
+In spite of the presence of 10 million Sunni inhabitants in Tehran, the regime has also banned the presence of Sunni mosques in the city, leading to widespread discontent.
+Many Sunni clerics have been assassinated by deathsquads affiliated with the Iranian regime.